Molten-Salt Reactor Experiment: Results

 Operation of the MSRE provided insights into the problem of tritium in a molten-salt reactor.
 It was observed that about 6–10% of the calculated 54 Ci/day (2.0 TBq) production diffused out of the fuel system into the containment cell atmosphere and another 6–10% reached the air through the heat removal system.
 The fact that these fractions were not higher, indicated that something partially negated the transfer of tritium through hot metals.

 One unexpected finding was inter-granular cracking in all metal surfaces exposed to the fuel salt.
-The cause of the embrittlement was tellurium – a fission product generated in the fuel.
+The cause of the embrittlement was tellurium, a fission product generated in the fuel.
 This was first noted in the specimens that were removed from the core at intervals during the reactor operation.
 Post-operation examination of pieces of a control-rod thimble, heat-exchanger tubes and pump bowl parts revealed the ubiquity of the cracking and emphasized its importance to the MSR concept.
-The crack growth was rapid enough to become a problem over the planned thirty-year life of a follow-on thorium breeder reactor.
+The crack growth was rapid enough to become a problem over the planned 30-year life of a follow-on thorium breeder reactor.
 This cracking could in short-term be reduced by adding small amounts of niobium to the Hastelloy-N. However, further studies were needed to assess the effects of longer exposure times and some interaction parameters for the used mixtures.

+The operation experience gained with the MSRE showed that the following areas require further investigation for the successful operation of a commercial MSR: